Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-54-here-be-dragons.md

 "So this is just another unlocking of our innate potential to him."

 "I believe he will eventually see if that way, yes.
-As for me...I am what I am, and I will still be me if I ever decide to take the plunge.
+As for me...
+I am what I am, and I will still be me if I ever decide to take the plunge.
 For the moment, I am content."

 Meeyuk found himself duck-nodding along in total agreement.
 Which meant, he reflected, that his mind was made up.